Dehayez/dart-sass/readme.md

 ## How ##
 The [migration tool](https://sass-lang.com/documentation/cli/migrator "migration tool") automatically converts most @import-based code to @use-based code.

-First of all, support for LibSass is not available yet.
-The extention "Live Sass Compiler" uses LibSass so RIP (for now).

 ### Commands ###
 Install sass <br/>
 `npm install -D sass`